-Master's studies in nuclear and particle physics at JYFL
+Master's Degree Programme in Nuclear and Particle Physics at JYFL

 Want to study physics at a world-class research institute?
 JYFL is an internationally recognized centre of research and education.